oduameh/node-course/docs/Next/ogmios.md

 ```
 unzip ogmios-v6.13.0-aarch64-linux.zip
 ```
-Copy the binary from the extracted bin to our specified bin directory
+Copy the binary from the extracted bin to your specified bin directory

 ```
 cp /tmp/bin/ogmios ~/preview/bin/